Bitbucket code references

 This topic explains how to use the

-ld-find-code-refs utility with Bitbucket Pipes to create code references in LaunchDarkly.
+ld-find-code-refs utility with Bitbucket code references to create code references in LaunchDarkly.

 You can use the

 ld-find-code-refs utility with Bitbucket Pipelines to automatically populate code references in LaunchDarkly.
 To do this, you must create a Pipes configuration using LaunchDarkly's code reference pipe.

 To set up Bitbucket Pipes, you must have the following prerequisite:

 - A Bitbucket Pipelines configuration file.
 To create one, navigate to the Pipelines section of your Bitbucket repository.